Veggies…for Breakfast?!? Sweet Zucchini Pancakes Recipe

 Wondering what to do with the bounty of zucchini from your backyard garden?
 Here’s an idea: sweet zucchini pancakes.
 They are a new fave in my house!
 Serve them for breakfast, and your child will have consumed a green veggie before he even leaves for school (imagine!).
 They also make a tasty lunch or dinner.

-The first time that I served these pancakes, my 7-year-old veggie hater balked.
+The first time that I served these sweet zucchini pancakes, my 7-year-old veggie hater cried foul.
+He got up from the table and refused to come back.
 At first, I felt defeated.
 But then I handed him a practically microscopic pancake formed after an itty-bitty drop of batter fell onto the griddle.
 “Here’s your breakfast!”
-I announced.
+I announced jokingly.

-After looking at it quizzically for a few seconds, he popped the micro-pancake into his mouth.
-As he did, I grabbed my throat and collapsed on the floor dramatically, which got him laughing.
+After looking at it quizzically for a few seconds, he broke into a smile, then popped the world’s tiniest pancake into his mouth.
+When he did, I clutched my throat and collapsed on the floor dramaticall, which got him laughing.
 “Ok, I’ll have some,” he relented.
 Then he sat down at the table and proceeded to eat every bite.

-The last time that I served the pancakes (yestserday), he asked for–and polished off–seconds and thirds (about 7 or 8 pancakes total).
+The next time that I served these pancakes, he asked for–and polished off–seconds and thirds (about 7 or 8 pancakes total).
 Quite a showing for a kid with a normally small appetite and an aversion to green food.

 Getting your kids involved in making the pancakes will up the odds that they eat them, of course.
 My little helper (age 5) assisted by measuring and mixing ingredients.
 Older kids can grate the zucchini and flip the ‘cakes, too.
 And don’t forget to have them help with clean up.
 It’s a good habit to start early!